-Ouantum rapidly computing emerging is technology that harnesses the laws quantum mechanics to solve problems too complex classical computers.
+Quantum computing is a rapidly emerging technology that harnesses the laws of quantum mechanics to solve problems too complex for classical computers.
 It is technology that scientists only began to imagine four decades ago, with early prototypes now available to thousands of developers, and is on its way to providing a new and powerful paradigm for computation itself.